opendatabio/opendatabio/README.md

 ## Install
 ### Prerequisites and versions
 Opendatabio is written in PHP and developed over the Laravel framework.
 The minimum supported PHP version is 5.6.4, but PHP 7 is strongly recommended.

 It also requires a working web server and a database.
-It should be possible to install using Nginx as webserver, or Postgres as database, but our installation instructions will focus on a Apache/MySQL setup.
+It should be possible to install using Nginx as webserver, or Postgres as database, but our installation script focuses on a Apache/MySQL setup.

 The image manipulation (thumbnails, etc) is done with Imagemagick version 6.
 Version 7 is not available on most Linux distributions official repositories, and is therefore not supported at the moment.